-- (b) be equivalent to the fair market value of the expropriated investment immediately before the expropriation took place ("the date of expropriation"); - (c) not reflect any change in value occurring because the intended expropriation had become known earlier; and - (d) be fully realizable and freely transferable. - 3.
+- (d) in accordance with due process of law and Article 5 [Minimum Standard of Treatment](1) through (3). - 2.
+The compensation referred to in paragraph 1(c) shall: - (a) be paid without delay; - (b) be equivalent to the fair market value of the expropriated investment immediately before the expropriation took place ("the date of expropriation"); - (c) not reflect any change in value occurring because the intended expropriation had become known earlier; and - (d) be fully realizable and freely transferable. - 3.
 If the fair market value is denominated in a freely usable currency, the compensation referred to in paragraph 1(c) shall be no less than the fair market value on the date of expropriation, plus interest at a commercially reasonable rate for that currency, accrued from the date of expropriation until the date of payment. - 4.
 If the fair market value is denominated in a currency that is not freely usable, the compensation referred to in paragraph 1(c) converted into the currency of payment at the market rate of exchange prevailing on the date of payment shall be no less than: - (a) the fair market value on the date of expropriation, converted into a freely usable currency at the market rate of exchange prevailing on that date, plus - (b) interest, at a commercially reasonable rate for that freely usable currency, accrued from the date of expropriation until the date of payment. - 5.
-This Article does not apply to the issuance of compulsory licenses granted in relation to intellectual property rights in accordance with the TRIPS Agreement, or to the revocation, limitation, or creation of intellectual property rights, to the extent that such issuance, revocation, limitation, or creation is consistent with the TRIPS Agreement. - (10) Article 6 [Expropriation] shall be interpreted in accordance with Annexes A and B.
+This Article does not apply to the issuance of compulsory licenses granted in relation to intellectual property rights in accordance with the TRIPS Agreement, or to the revocation, limitation, or creation of intellectual property rights, to the extent that such issuance, revocation, limitation, or creation is consistent with the TRIPS Agreement.

-Article 7.
-Transfers
+Article 7: Transfers

 - 1. Each Party shall permit all transfers relating to a covered investment to be made freely and without delay into and out of its territory.
-Such transfers include: - (a) contributions to capital; - (b) profits, dividends, capital gains, and proceeds from the sale of all or any part of the covered investment or from the partial or complete liquidation of the covered investment; - (c) interest, royalty payments, management fees, and technical assistance and other fees; - (d) payments made under a contract, including a loan agreement; - (e) payments made pursuant to Article 5 [Minimum Standard of Treatment](4) and (5) and Article 6 [Expropriation and Compensation]; and - (f) payments arising out of a dispute. - 2.
+Such transfers include: - (a) contributions to capital; - (b) profits, dividends, capital gains, and proceeds from the sale of all or any part of the covered investment or from the partial or complete liquidation of the covered investment;

+- (c) interest, royalty payments, management fees, and technical assistance and other fees: - (d) payments made under a contract, including a loan agreement; - (e) payments made pursuant to Article 5 [Minimum Standard of Treatment](4) and (5) and Article 6 [Expropriation and Compensation]; and - (f) payments arising out of a dispute. - 2.
 Each Party shall permit transfers relating to a covered investment to be made in a freely usable currency at the market rate of exchange prevailing at the time of transfer. - 3.
 Each Party shall permit returns in kind relating to a covered investment to be made as authorized or specified in a written agreement between the Party and a covered investment or an investor of the other Party. - 4.
 Notwithstanding paragraphs 1 through 3, a Party may prevent a transfer through the equitable, non-discriminatory, and good faith application of its laws relating to: - (a) bankruptcy, insolvency, or the protection of the rights of creditors; - (b) issuing, trading, or dealing in securities, futures, options, or derivatives; - (c) criminal or penal offenses; - (d) financial reporting or record keeping of transfers when necessary to assist law enforcement or financial regulatory authorities; or - (e) ensuring compliance with orders or judgments in judicial or administrative proceedings.

-Article 8.
-Performance Requirements
+Article 8: Performance Requirements